bpftrace/bpftrace/docs/reference_guide.md

 Some of these are asynchronous: the kernel queues the event, but some time later (milliseconds) it is processed in user-space.
 The asynchronous actions are: `print()` on maps, `clear()`, and `zero()`.
+See the *Invocation Mode* section in the bpftrace(8) manpage for more information.

 ## 2. `count()`: Count